ItsShunya/Dominoes/README.md

 ## License

 Distributed under the GNU General Public License.
-See `COPYING` for more information.
+See `LICENSE` for more information.

 <!-- CONTACT -->